 Garlic is mainly known for its distinct flavour, and hence it is mainly used in cooking, but other than that, it is used to treat a variety of medical conditions.
 Sulfur compounds formed in a clove of garlic when it is chopped, crushed, or chewed has several health benefits.

 Garlic has many medical properties due to allicin present in it.
 Along with that, it fights off viruses, bad bacteria, and fungi.
 In fact, it has been proven to decrease the common cold and help reduce cholesterol and blood pressure.

 Besides, if you want to consume high levels of vitamins and minerals without adding a ton of calories, garlic should be there on your list.
-Some of the nutrients it includes are manganese, vitamin B6, and vitamin C.
+Some of the nutrients food it includes are manganese, vitamin B6, and vitamin C.

 Chia means strength.
 These are black and white seeds that are used as energy boosters.
 These seeds contain omega-3, carbohydrates, protein, fiber, antioxidants, and calcium.
 Dried chia seeds contain 6% water, 42% carbohydrates, 16% protein, and 31% fat.
 A hundred-gram of chia seeds are rich in B vitamin, thiamine, and niacin.

 Beans are a powerhouse of nutrients.
-They are an excellent source of plant-based protein and high in fiber, iron, magnesium, potassium, and zinc.
+They are an excellent source of plant-based protein food system and high in fiber, iron, magnesium, potassium, and zinc.
 It helps in reducing the risk of heart disease, lowering cholesterol levels, blood sugar management, and weight management.

 It is great for keeping your digestive tract running smoothly.
 It can be cooked in different ways like boiling, frying, and baking.